 Once you’re able to do all of the above, you’re ready for the next level!
 You’re no longer a beginner and you’ll be looking into more advanced comping topics soon.
 See below, keep reading!

 What About Rhythm?

 Right, great question.
 What about rhythm?!
-A good complete “Ultimate Guide to Jazz Guitar Chords” needs to address rhythms — at least some basics.
+A good complete “Ultimate Guide” needs to address rhythms — at least some basics.
 So often we’re focussed on the notes, the chords shapes, the chord progressions … that we forget the rhythmic component needed to play these ideas!
 My perspective: play jazz guitar comping from your heart, and let the rhythms flow.
 Don’t play against the grain, and listen with great focus to whoever you’re accompanying.